QuentinRa/blog.quentinra.dev/proj/make-it-project/index.md

 If you are planning to make a project, you should consider a version-control tool.
 The most-used one is **GIT**.

-If you are planning to make a project with a team, you should also look at **AGILE-SCRUM** methodology (or Agile methodologies), to replace this old V-Model.
+If you are planning to make a project with a team, you should also look at **AGILE-SCRUM** methodology (or Agile methodologies), to replace the traditional V-Model.

 If you are planning to make something clean, and well-made, then you should look at